dokku/omakase/README.md

 The `NeedsExecution()` function should check if the task should be executed.
 This may always return true, or may execute something to figure out if the task still needs execution.

-The `SetDefaultDesiredState()` function can be implemented as shown above, and is used internally to ensure that the task has a default state if the user did not specify one.
+The `init()` function registers the task for usage within a recipe.